ankitpokhrel/laravel-image/README.md

 ])
 ```

-> See [thephpleague/glide](http://glide.thephpleague.com/) for more info on options.
+> Options can be any glide options.
+See [thephpleague/glide](http://glide.thephpleague.com/) for more info on options.